Our COVID-19 Response and Priorities

 Sydney Alliance has been working really hard to respond to challenges caused by the COVID-19 crisis.
 Here is a snapshot of the diverse work we’ve done so far:

-1. Sydney Alliance local organising conversations
+1. Sydney Alliance local organising conversations - relationships and coordination in a pandemic.

 These conversations are about bringing people together to share their covid-19 experience and get organised for recovery and reconstruction for the common good!
+They have developed from initial conversations about the new world of COVID-19 and now are ways for people to organise locally on range of different issues.

-- To get connected in St George, Sutherland, North Shore, Randwick, Sutherland Shire, Ryde, Surry Hills, Hills Shire, Fairfield, Camden, Wollondilly, Parramatta, Hornsby and Marrickville contact email@example.com:
+- To get connected in St George, Sutherland, North Shore, Randwick, Sutherland Shire, Ryde, Surry Hills, Hills Shire, Camden, Wollondilly, Parramatta, Hornsby and Marrickville contact firstname.lastname@example.org:

-- In Cumberland contact firstname.lastname@example.org
+- In Cumberland & Blue Mountains contact email@example.com

-- In the Blue Mountains contact email@example.com
+- In Fairfield contact firstname.lastname@example.org

 Want to get organised in your area?
 Contact Lead Organiser David- email@example.com